stevenlriv/php-skit/README.md

 Then take the key generated and use it for one of them.
 You will need to do this 3 times.

+## Files That Need CSS Style depending on your website

+- src/Functions/alertMessages.php
+- src/Functions/pagination.php

 ## Other Tools

 - Generate Favicons for your header on [RealFaviconGenerator](https://realfavicongenerator.net/)

 ## Missing

+- [NF] Example of submitting a form
+- PHP Text Cache for forms with JS and Ajax
+- [HB] Upload Images and Files
+- [HB] Users Infrastructure [reset password, new user, login, user page, logout]
+- [HB] Referal system for users
 - Web3 Wallet Connect with Infura
 - Users Web3 wallet Auth support
 - Create a MySQL.sql file
-- [HB] Users Infrastructure [reset password, new user, login, user page, logout]
-- [HB] Referal system for users
-- Upload Images and Files
-- [NF] Example of submitting a form with formPostSanitation.php also show_messages
-- PHP Text Cache for forms with JS and Ajax